Amulyapriyaeamani/flowpay-fraud-risk-sql-analysis/docs/platform_health_overview.md

 **Value:** ~1.75%

-**Calculation:**
+**Calculation**

 FRAUDULENT / TOTAL TRANSACTIONS

 Fraudulent transactions represent payments that were later identified as suspicious or malicious activity.

-Although the fraud rate is relatively low compared to total platform activity, identifying patterns in fraudulent transactions is critical for improving risk monitoring and fraud prevention systems.
+Although fraud represents a relatively small proportion of total platform activity, it remains an important area of investigation because fraudulent transactions can lead to financial losses and reputational risk for the platform.

 ---

-# Summary
+# Summary of Findings

-The platform processed approximately **1 million transactions**, handling over **₹3.35 billion in payment volume** during the analysis period.
+The platform processed nearly **1 million transactions**, handling over **₹3.35 billion in payment volume** during the analysis period.

-Key observations include:
+Key observations from the platform health analysis include:

-- High transaction success rate (~86%)
+- Strong overall transaction success rate (~86%)
-- Moderate failure rate (~10%)
+- Moderate transaction failure rate (~10%)
-- Low refund rate (~3%)
+- Relatively low refund activity (~3%)
-- Fraud activity representing a small but significant portion of transactions (~1.75%)
+- Fraudulent transactions accounting for a small but meaningful share (~1.75%)
-- Strong user engagement with most registered users actively transacting
+- High user engagement with most registered users actively transacting

-Overall, the platform appears operationally stable.
-However, the failure and fraud rates indicate areas that require deeper investigation in the subsequent stages of analysis.
+Overall, the platform appears to operate with stable payment processing performance and high user participation.
+However, the observed failure and fraud rates highlight the need for deeper investigation into payment reliability, merchant behavior, and suspicious transaction patterns.

+---

+# Next Step

-The next phase focuses on **Payment Performance Analysis**, which investigates the causes of transaction failures and operational inefficiencies within the payment system.
+The next phase of the investigation focuses on **Payment Performance Analysis**, which aims to identify patterns and potential causes behind transaction failures across payment methods, devices, and geographic locations.